The ABCs of Perfumery

 Low Odour Solvents, Solubilisers, Additives

-TEC, DPG, IPM, Ethanol, PG, DEP
+TEC, DPG, IPM, Ethanol, PG, BA, BB, DEP

 Odour PROFILES / Fingerprints of single materials